 If you really want to change your game, check out our guide to the best Fallout 4 mods.

-The best Fallout 4 cheats and console commands can make you invincible, giant, or an invincible giant.
-After a few treks through the Wasteland, it's nice to mix things up a bit.
-Console commands can do just that by giving you access to every item in the game.
+You summon any item or NPC from thin air, or make yourself immortal with a few Fallout 4 console commands and cheats.
 By pressing the tilde key (~), you can unlock the console, a gateway that lets you give yourself superpowers, spawn weapons and monsters, change your stats and attributes, speed up time, and complete the game with one tap of the Enter key.

 Simply activate the console in-game, type the command you want, press enter and then close the console again and watch your command take effect.
 If the tilde button (left of the 1 key) doesn't work, try the apostrophe key.
 It seems to vary depending on the nationality of your keyboard settings.